BULLYING AND HARASSMENT POLICY (GP 47)

 6.8.4 Office of Student Support, Rights, and Responsibilities for Reports about Students;

-6.8.5 Office of General Counsel and University Secretary, for Reports about members of the University Community whose affiliation with the University does not fall within section 6.8.1 to 6.8.4.
+6.8.5 Office of General Counsel, for Reports about members of the University Community whose affiliation with the University does not fall within section 6.8.1 to 6.8.4.

-6.9 The Chief Safety Officer is responsible for:
+6.9 The Chief Safety and Risk Officer is responsible for:

 6.9.1 developing the University’s Respectful Workplace Educational Component in